 - Complete your email message as normal

 You have now created a new contact using Microsoft Outlook.
-In future posts I will outline other methods for adding contacts to Outlook and additional information which can be included with your Contact information.
-If you have any questions simply contact me via this blog or my social media pages.
+In future posts, I will outline other methods for adding contacts to Outlook and additional information which can be included with your Contact information.